united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/managingthesystem.md

 1. Access the Node-RED Web UI.
 To do this, click on the service and forward the port as shown above.
 When the UI opens in the browser, add `nodered` to the URL as shown in the figure below to avoid the [cannot get error]().

    ![Untitled](/images/getstarted/managingTheSystem/getStartedManagingCannotGet.png)
-2. Once you are in the web interface, click on the three lines in the upper right corner and select **Import** to [import a flow](https://learn.umh.app/guides/troubleshootingcommunity/node-red/nodered-import-export/).
+2. Once you are in the web interface, click on the three lines in the upper right corner and select **Import**.

    ![Untitled](/images/getstarted/managingTheSystem/getStartedManagingImport.png)